ambrisolla/katello-publish-content-view/README.md

 ## katello-publish-content-view
-This script publishes a new version of a Katello Content View if some repository was synced after last Content View version.
+This script publishes a new version of a Katello Content View if some the last version of a Content View is not up-to-date.

 ## Prerequisite
 Python 3.6+